 Budget forms used shall be those prepared and recommended by the Kansas State Department of Education.
 Budget summary documents shall be prepared on forms provided by the Kansas State Department of Education.

 Priorities

-The board will establish priorities for the district on a short-term, intermediate, and long-range basis.
+The board will establish priorities for the district on a short-term, intermediate, and long-range basis, taking into consideration the requirements for budgeting.

 Deadlines and Schedules